Original Price: $326.95Sale Price: $199.95

 - The Solar trail camera has a built-in solar panel.
 This unique trail camera has unmatched battery life, trigger speed and recovery time.
-This is the most intriguing camera we have seen in 2016. - TCP Staff
+This is a very impressive trail camera. - TCP Staff

 Model # Solar | Spypoint Solar Owner's Manual